-In my twenties, I lived in Austin and learned about art as an undergrad at St. Edward’s University and then studied art education in graduate school at The University of Texas.
+In my twenties, I lived in Austin, Texas and earned my undergraduate degree in art from St. Edward’s University as well as a master’s degree from The University of Texas.
 I also studied abroad in Amsterdam and fell in love with traveling, riding bikes, and going to farmer's markets.
-My formative years were full of people and opportunities that encouraged me to pursue a creative life—I taught art classes, interned at art museums around the world, worked in public art, was a member of an artist collective, and helped run and curate gallery spaces.
+My formative years were filled with people and opportunities that encouraged me to pursue a creative life—I taught art classes, interned at art museums around the world, worked for public art organizations, helped found an artist collective, and curated gallery spaces.

-In 2013 I moved back to San Antonio to work at Artpace.
-I love the city and its community.
-For a couple years I wrote for the Rivard Report covering arts and culture.
+I love San Antonio and its community.
+For a few years I wrote for the Rivard Report covering arts and culture.
 Here is a selection of some of my stories:

 Renowned Texas Storyteller Bill Wittliff Presents New Novel — October 23, 2014